boryspaulewicz/bhsdtr/Readme.md

 problems if a bayesian SDT model is used.
-Without substantial modifications hierarchical ordinal regression models do not restrict the d' to be non-negative, becaues in such models d' is just the unconstrained linear regression slope representing the effect of stimulus class (''noise'' or ''signal'').
+Without substantial modifications hierarchical ordinal regression models do not restrict the d' to be non-negative, becaues in such models d' is just the unconstrained linear regression slope that represents the effect of the stimulus class (''noise'' or ''signal'').
 Moreover, in typical situations it does not make much sense to assume that the d' random effects are even approximately normal.
-Finally, in the cumulative model the parameters that correspond to criteria in the SDT model cannot be affected differently by the same grouping factor (i.e., the effects are constant accross categories), because the criteria in this model are simply additional effects in the linear part.
+Finally, in the cumulative model the parameters that correspond to criteria in the SDT model cannot be affected differently by the same grouping factor (i.e., the effects are constant across categories), because the criteria in this model are simply additional effects in the linear part.
 This means that the model assumes that the pattern of the criteria is the same for every subject (or item, etc.).
 Subjects differ in their criteria